mikestagney/Tic-Tac-Toe-with-AI/README.md

 Almost complete, hard AI using minimax algorithm is not working correctly.

+Easy AI selects a random open cell.
+Medium AI selects a random cell unless there is a cell that will either win for the computer or block the opponent from winning.

 ### How to play

 To start the game, use the **start** command.
 It takes two parameters: who wil play X and who will play O. For human players, **user** to play and **easy**, **medium** or **hard** to play as an AI.
 Any combination of these parameters will work.
 First parameters plays X and second plays O.